Toriel: In Deltarune

+Promotion and reception

 An official Toriel plush was released by Fangamer.
 The plush contains a white heart soul inside, which can only be found if the plush is cut apart.
 This detail reflects her death scene in Undertale, and was described by Kotaku as "weirdly unsettling".
-A figure of Toriel was also released by Fangamer as part of a set.
+The plush was designed by Toby Fox, who made a point of making her cuter.
+A figure of Toriel was also released by Fangamer as part of the "Little Buddies" set.
+A Nendoroid has also been released, coming with a pie accessory.